-The Owners covenant with the Council that they shall not carry out a Material Operation pursuant to the Planning Permission on land other than land within Viability Phase One and Viability Review Phase Two and Viability Review Phase Three and Viability Review Phase Four and Viability Review Phase Five and Viability Review Phase Six and Viability Review Phase Seven and Viability Review Phase Eight and Viability Review Phase Nine unless and until all of the events described by paragraph 3.10 have occurred OR all of the events detailed by paragraph 3.11 and paragraph 3.12 and paragraph 3.14 have occurred OR all of the events in paragraph 3.11 and paragraph 3.13 and paragraph 3.15 have occurred OR all of the events detailed by paragraph 3.16 have occurred OR all the events detailed in paragraph 3.17 have occurred for and in respect of Viability Review Phase Ten.
+The Owners covenant with the Council that they shall not carry out a Material Operation pursuant to the Planning Permission on land other than land within Viability Phase One and Viability Phase Two and Viability Phase Three and Viability Phase Four and Viability Review Phase Five and Viability Review Phase Six and Viability Review Phase Seven and Viability Review Phase Eight and Viability Review Phase Nine unless and until all of the events described by paragraph 3.7 have occurred OR all of the events detailed by paragraph 3.8 and paragraph 3.9 and paragraph 3.11 have occurred OR all of the events in paragraph 3.8 and paragraph 3.10 and paragraph 3.11 have occurred OR all of the events detailed by paragraph 3.12 have occurred OR all the events detailed in paragraph 3.13 have occurred for and in respect of Viability Review Phase Ten.

 The Council has confirmed to the Owners' Agent in writing that it approves of the content of the Viability Review Submission for the relevant Viability Review Phase (or approves the content of an amended or updated version of such Viability Review Submission received by the Council from the Owners’ Agent) and in particular the Viability Review Template Results the full details of the Proposed Additional Affordable Housing Provision (if any) and the Residual Surplus (if any) for the relevant Viability Review Phase either within the 30 Working Day period referred to in paragraph 3.17 or after that 30 Working Day Period has elapsed including during the process of Expert Determination.